stephdavid/js-code-quiz/README.md

 * We went with my idea (change text only).
 The code for the questions title text and options text was refactored into a array of objects (question: text, answerChoices: text and correctChoice: text as elements)

+* Added the additional code in logic.js, to change the set of options with the change of questions.
+Some minimal refactoring to tidy up extraneous code and commented code.
+More than this unravelled the working app.
+Time to proceed to the next feature - the timer.